CELPIP Test Format 2026: Complete Guide to All 4 Sections

 Scoring is independent per section.
 You could score 10 in Listening and 7 in Writing — each skill is evaluated separately.
 For immigration purposes, you must meet the minimum CLB in every skill.

-Results are typically available 3-4 business days after the test (or 3 days with Express Rating).
+Results are typically available 2-4 business days after the test (or 1-2 days with Express Rating).
 Scores are valid for 2 years.
+For a full breakdown of how scores affect your immigration application, see our CELPIP scores and CLB guide.

 Here's everything you need to remember on test day: